 At Lanchester, we use the EYFS Framework for planning and assessment.
 Reception teachers complete an EYFS profile for each child at the end of Reception.
 This provides an accurate assessment of children and describes each child’s attainment against 17 early learning goals, together with a short narrative about their learning characteristics.

-We use the terms beginning, developing, secure to define where children are within each level of development.
+We use the terms emerging and expected to define where children are within each level of development.
 We use Arbor to track progress and attainment every half term.
-Including the baseline, we input data seven times across the year to ensure outstanding progress is being made.
+Including the baseline, we input data four times across the year to ensure outstanding progress is being made.
 We have high expectations and aim to get children to an expected level by the end of the year.
 We have a robust phonics and maths program to ensure children are making outstanding progress.
 We aim to stretch and challenge all children, including those who have a higher starting point, to ensure that all achieve their highest potential.

 Typical Day in Reception

 In the session, there are three focused activities.
 These sessions will always include a fine motor skills activity.
 The other sessions vary from phonics games, handwriting, letter formation, free reading and using the iPad.

 We aim to teach 5 new sounds a week, using the Read Write Inc programme to teach the sound and the handwriting.
 These lessons will involve identifying, reading and writing the sounds (in words and in complex sentences).
 Support and challenge is given during input and during the afternoons in interventions.

 English/CIL (Child Initiated Learning)